EymenWinnerYT/LTMP/README.md

-**LTMP (Lightweight Text Markup Processor)** is a markup language.
+**LTMP (Lightweight Text Markup Processor)** is a markup language inspired by LISP syntax.
 It uses tag system, has variables, colors, text formats and nesting etc. in under 200 lines of code.
 Tag syntax is like `[TAG arg1 arg2 ...]`.

 ## How to include in PHP